 4. The Result Of Harsh Judgments On Juveniles Allegedly Led To The Suicide Of A Juvenile

 The result of Kids For Cash affected the young people involved and their families differently.
-For Sandy Fonzo, she blamed her son’s suicide on the judgment passed on him by Ciavarella to spend months in the juvenile jail for possessing a little amount of marijuana.
+For Sandy Fonzo, she blamed her son’s suicide on the judgment passed on him by Ciavarella.
+Her son was made to spend months in juvenile jail for possessing a little amount of marijuana.

 5, His Plea Agreement Was Rejected In Pennsylvania

-As mentioned earlier, former judge Ciavarella pleaded guilty to sentencing kids to a privately owned juvenile centres for a longer period of time in exchange of money.
-While this plea might have led him, Ciavarella and Conahan, to spending 87 months in prison or 7 years and payment of fines; the plea was rejected by Judge Edwin M. Kosik who thought there was an obstruction of justice.
+As mentioned earlier, former judge Ciavarella pleaded guilty to sentencing kids to a privately-owned juvenile center for a longer period of time in exchange for money.
+This plea might have led him and Conahan to spend 87 months in prison or 7 years and payment of fines.
+However, the plea was rejected by Judge Edwin M. Kosik who thought there was an obstruction of justice.

 In the judge’s words as cited by The New York Times, “defendant Ciavarella is less obstructive, but instead has resorted to public statements of remorse, more for his personal circumstances, yet he continues to deny what he terms ‘quid pro quo’ his receipt of money as a finder’s fee.